WELCOMING CLEAN & COMFORTABLE EASY GUEST ACCOMMODATION

 The main gentleman’s style residence and 400 year old farmhouse

 Thorney How’s Georgian and Victorian heritage is enhanced by several literary references and visits by William Wordsworth and his associates.

 Thorney How was acquired by the Youth Hostel Association (YHA) in the 1930’s and has the distinction of being the first property that the YHA fully owned.
 We understand that it was opened as a demonstration Hostel around 1932.

 Thorney How remained in the ownership of the YHA as a working youth hostel for nearly 80 years until 2011.
 During their ownership the YHA made changes to the property by converting the barn into a dining room, adding shower and toilet facilities, building an extended reception area.

 A second more modern building – the Bunkhouse – was added to house additional bed spaces for staff by the YHA.
 Records indicate that the Bunkhouse was once a single storey farmers cottage.

 Thorney How was sold by the YHA in February 2011, it was reopened as a family run Independent Hostel at Easter 2011.

-The Bunkhouse has been upgraded by its present owners in 2013 with additional showers and a biomass fueled heating system.
+The Bunkhouse has been recently upgraded by its present owners in 2013 with additional showers and a biomass fueled heating system.
 There are now 4 independent rooms each with 4 bunk beds, sleeping a total of 16.